projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

 Hypervisor configuration
 ========================

-The hypervisor configuration selects a working scenario and target board by configuring the hypervisor image features and capabilities such as setting up the log and the serial port.
+The hypervisor configuration defines a working scenario and target board by configuring the hypervisor image features and capabilities such as setting up the log and the serial port.

-The hypervisor configuration uses the ``Kconfig`` ``make menuconfig`` mechanism.
-The configuration file is located in the ``acrn-hypervisor/hypervisor/arch/x86/configs/`` folder.
+The hypervisor configuration uses the ``Kconfig`` mechanism.
+The configuration file is located at ``acrn-hypervisor/hypervisor/arch/x86/Kconfig``.

-The board-specific ``defconfig`` file, ``acrn-hypervisor/hypervisor/arch/x86/configs/$(BOARD).config`` is loaded first; it is the default ``Kconfig`` for the specified board.
+A board-specific ``defconfig`` file, for example ``acrn-hypervisor/hypervisor/arch/x86/configs/$(BOARD).config`` is loaded first; it is the default ``Kconfig`` for the specified board.